The former Soviet Republic of Georgia is a country shrouded in mystery.

-Sandwiched between the Caucasus Mountains to the north, the Black Sea to the west and dry deserts to the south, this small country, which borders Russia, Azerbaijan, Armenia and Turkey, is not only a crossroads of cultures, but has a wealth of spectacular landscapes.
+Georgia is sandwiched between the Caucasus Mountains to the north, the Black Sea to the west and deserts to the south, and it borders Russia, Azerbaijan, Armenia and Turkey.
+This small country is not only a crossroads of cultures but also has a wealth of spectacular landscapes.

-Until recently, many would have struggled to place the country of Georgia on the map (or at least mistake it for the U.S. state of the same name), but it's quickly becoming one of Europe's hottest new destinations.
+Until recently, many would have struggled to place the country of Georgia on the map (or at least mistake it for the U.S. state of the same name), but it’s emerging as a hot travel destination.

-Here are nine reasons to visit Georgia now.
+Here are nine places to see and enjoy when you visit Georgia:

 1. Tbilisi: An eclectic melting pot